faulhornlabs/simphony/docs/source/basic-concepts/index.rst

 zero-field splitting (for spin-1) and nuclear quadrupole effects.
 The last term describes interactions between spins, such as hyperfine coupling between an electron spin and nearby nuclear spins.

+Note that the Hamiltonian above does not treat either spin as central; in practice, however, it is recommended to consider the first spin as the central spin.
+Furthermore, in this Hamiltonian, *all Zeeman terms have a positive sign*, unlike the usual convention where the terms corresponding to nuclear spins have a negative sign.
+As a result, this introduces a **sign difference** in the gyromagnetic ratios for the nuclear spins.

 The goal of Simphony is to make it easy to create such spin models, either by using the default one or by building a custom model, and to set the time dependence of the driving magnetic field(s) through a sequence of pulses to coherently control the coupled spin system.